 An Omani Girl Unveils Stereotypes of Omani Life & History

 “Oh my Ggoddd…” Kay cringed as the bats skittered up above.
-Bahla Fort is home to a colony of bats, which nest in the alcoves of the dim, cave-like fortress rooms.
+Bahla Fort is home to a colony of bats, nesting in the alcoves of the dim, cave-like fortress rooms.

 We had just walked into one such room, and the motion disturbed the bats enough that they began moving from one rafter to another, sending out high-pitched vocalisations.